 Pohela Boishakh is the first day of Baishakh month every new year in Bengali calendar (Panjika).
 This day is a public holiday in Bangladesh to remember the Bengali history across the country.
 People of West Bengal and Bangladesh celebrate this day arranging different auctions.
 The first day of Hindu Vedic Solar calendar also known as Bongabdo is traditionally known as Pohela Boishakh.
 On the early years, this day was celebrated only as annual day.
 Mughal emperor Shah Jahan commenced this day as a day to collect tax from the civilians.
 10th or 11th March of 1584, people started to count Bengali year.
 The Fasli year was its ancient name.
-This name has been changed to Pohela Boishakh later.
+This name has changed to Pohela Boishakh later.

 Ramna Batamul and Nabobarsha

 On this day, the capital of Bangladesh, Dhaka is seen in new colorized.
 The civilians of Dhaka arrange cultural events and different activities.
 These activities are started on the dawn of day with the song “Esho he Boishakh” by Rabindranath Tagore.
 The local organization “Chhayanaut” organize the event under a big old banyan tree at Ramna Batamul.
 Mongol Shobha Yatra or Provat Ferry, the traditional colorful procession starts in the early morning.
 On this day people wear different colorful mainly white and yellow colored dresses.
 Some of the cultural events are music and drawing competition, acting, drama, boat racing, cockfight, wrestling, bull racing, etc.

 Ways to celebrate Poila Boishak